 ELDs can help reduce the burden of tracking for both the driver and the business owner while saving direct and indirect costs for everyone.
 Like it or not, ELD compliance is mandatory, so use it as an opportunity to improve your fleet tracking.
 ELD and fleet management is a positive investment in your business and makes you more reliable and trustworthy to your clients.

-If you’ve determined that fleet tracking and compliance is necessary for your business, visit Tenna.com/solutions/fleet to Learn More and get started.
+If you’ve determined that fleet tracking and compliance is necessary for your business, visit Tenna to learn more and get started.

 About Chad Hart